 Can you believe we’re halfway through our Culture Tourist Art Blogmas?

-I hope you’re enjoying in discovering some winter-inspired art so far.
-Today, I’m sharing with you one of the very early representatives of this genre, painted back in the 16th century – Lucan van Valckenborch’s Winter Landscape with Snow near Antwerp.
+I hope you’re enjoying discovering some winter-inspired art so far.
+Today, I’m sharing one of the very early examples of that genre, painted back in the 16th century – Lucan van Valckenborch’s Winter Landscape with Snow near Antwerp.

-Belgian painter Lucas van Valckenborch was quite an essential artist for development of the landscape, and especially the winter landscape genre.
-Before him, winter scenes were only a part of the calendar cycles in art, like on the example you could see in our Art Blogmas on day nine.
+Belgian painter Lucas van Valckenborch was quite an essential artist in developing the landscape, especially the winter landscape genre.
+Before him, winter scenes were only a part of the calendar cycles in art, like in the example you could see in our Art Blogmas on day nine.

 Lucas van Valckenborch: Winter Landscape with Snow near Antwerp

-With his usage of pastel and light colours, especially the light blue, Lucas van Valckenborch’s painting looks more like an illustration.
+With his pastel and light colours, especially light blue, Lucas van Valckenborch’s painting looks more like an illustration.
 However, he’s not making it a dreamy fairytale as Claude Monet did on one of his winter landscapes we saw at our Art Blogmas yesterday.

-Quite contrary, he’s including numerous details on his painting.
+Quite the contrary, he includes numerous details in his painting.
 Each group of passers-by are involved in a different story.
-From the group of people warming their hands next to the fire to the group of boys occupied by a game that looks like an ice-hockey.
+From the group of people warming their hands next to the fire to the group of boys occupied by a game that looks like ice hockey.

-It seems as he captured just the glimpse of a winter day, with people busy by doing their things.
-However, the painter included a bit of a drama by showing one of the houses caught in a fire.
-We can just imagine the scene will soon change, with people in a hurry to damp down the fire.
+He captured just a glimpse of a winter day, with people busy doing their things.
+However, the painter included a bit of drama by showing one of the houses caught in a fire.
+We can imagine the scene will soon change, with people hurrying to dampen down the fire.

-Lucas van Valckenborch’s depiction of snowflakes is probably among the most beautiful ones we saw in our Art Blogmas so far.
+Lucas van Valckenborch’s depiction of snowflakes is among the most beautiful ones we have seen in our Art Blogmas.
 Little dots of white colour give this painting something so decorative.